← All beaches & hotels

 Mod-Low Risk

 The Old Kona Airport State Recreation Area offers a long stretch of beach along the decommissioned runway.
 Good snorkeling on the rocky sections, calm swimming in sandy areas.
-Water quality is generally good with open ocean flushing.
+Water quality historically tests within baseline with open ocean flushing.
 Minimal development — a local favorite for picnics and leisurely snorkeling.

 Full guide →